vincr04/DESeq2_workshop/Instructions.md

 We will use [tidyverse](https://www.tidyverse.org/) to manipulate data.
 Tidyverse is available via CRAN, which means that you can install it from the 'Packages' tab on the top right of your screen in RStudio.
 Then, load the package.

 [ggplot2](https://ggplot2.tidyverse.org/reference/ggplot.html) might be an old friend of yours.
 If it's already installed on your computer you can just load the package.
 Otherwise, you can also install `ggplot2` from CRAN.
 Then, load the package.

+[apeglm](https://bioconductor.org/packages/release/bioc/html/apeglm.html) is an additional package needed for LFC shrinkage (more details below).
+Install the package *via* Bioconductor, and load it.

 We will install additional packages for gene set enrichment analysis later.